blakesouthwood/Santa_Cruz_Python_Preprocessor/README.md

 I might rewrite the whole codebase in Cython for greater speed and/or write some parts in C.

+I also plan to make a separate C macro application that is in a separate module file so it can be used in any python program utilizing a custom version of the preprocessor that is currently used for the switch chase.
+The only feature about C that I actually like is macros.

 I had absolutely no idea how hard this project was going to be but I just kept coding.
 The problem that I endured was there was no design and no map and I kept the design in my head.
 I has massive scope creep but I had big hopes and dreams for my softwar working